-The management and operational plan for the Navigation Centers will specify certain requirements to ensure local control for providing safe and secure housing as well as providing comprehensive programs and services.
-The Navigation Centers will be referral-only based facilities with managed and controlled access in and out via transportation only.
-The proposed Navigation Centers will work not only to house the homeless, but to provide health resources, job and social skills, and opportunities to reunite with family and friends, with the goal of integrating North Orange County’s homeless to become productive members of society while decreasing the number of homeless in public areas.
+The management and operational plan for the Placentia Navigation Center specify certain requirements to ensure local control for providing safe and secure housing as well as providing comprehensive programs and services.
+The Placentia Navigation Center, operated by People Assisting the Homeless (PATH), is a referral-only based facility with managed and controlled access in and out via transportation only.
+The Navigation Center works to not only house the homeless but to provide health resources, counseling, job and social skills, and opportunities to reunite with family and friends, with the goal of integrating North Orange County’s homeless to become productive members of society while decreasing the number of homeless in public areas.

 The City’s mobile App, iPlacentia, has a Homelessness Concerns section as well as the ability to report Abandoned Items or report Homeless Encampments in the City.
 Visit the App Store or GooglePlay to download iPlacentia today and stay up-to-date, as well as report concerns.

 - Memorandum of Understanding for the North Orange County Service Planning Area

 - North Orange County Settlement Agreement and Order Re: Settlement with North Orange County Service Planning Area

 - Press Release: Orange County Continuum of Care Approves Funding for Regional Navigation Centers (November 9, 2018)